The Doha Fashion Show is returning, but later than scheduled.

-Held at The St Regis Marsa Arabia Island, The Pearl Qatar again, the three-day schedule of runway shows will unfold from January 19 to 21, with a mix of regional and international labels.
+Returning to The St Regis Marsa Arabia Island, The Pearl Qatar, the schedule of runway shows will be a mix of regional and international labels.
+Created to support and celebrate Qatari and regional talents, Doha Fashion joins Dubai Fashion Week and Riyadh Fashion Week in celebrating local emerging designers.

 Founded in 2022, Doha Fashion Show has established itself as the premier Qatari fashion platform, welcoming more than 70 designers from around the world since it began.

-Speaking of the event, Doha Fashion Show creative director and chief executive Tiffany McNair explained that the event was created to be "a platform for cultural exchange".
+DFS creative director and chief executive Tiffany McNair explained that the event was created to be “a platform for cultural exchange”.

 “As Qatar continues to invest in creativity and global dialogue, we’re proud to contribute to an ecosystem that brings regional voices into conversation with international fashion and design,” she says.

-Regional talents
+Regional talent

 Veronica Manzo Couture from Qatar will bring its evening wear to the fashion show.
 Founded by Italian designer Veronica Manzo, who relocated to Doha, she describes her evening wear as delivering elegance, which is no longer soft.
 “It’s structured.
 Sharpened.
 Redefined.”